mominul-ssv/cossif/README.md

 - Universal Windows Platform development

 ## 2a.
 Datasets
-Download and extract the [HAM10000](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T) and [ISIC-2016](https://challenge.isic-archive.com/data/) (Task-3) `datasets`, along with their associated ground truth files.
-Then, create a folder named `datasets` in the root directory and organize the folders and ground truth files in the following order:
+Download and extract the [HAM10000](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T) and [ISIC-2016](https://challenge.isic-archive.com/data/) (Task-3) datasets, along with their associated ground truth files.
+Then, create a folder named datasets in the root directory and organize the folders and ground truth files in the following order:

 ```
 datasets/